Cerebral palsy is a term used to describe a set of neurological conditions that affect movement. It is the most common form of childhood disability.

 - Small pelvis in the mother

 - Breech delivery

-A small proportion of cerebral palsy cases happen because of damage after birth.
-This could have happened because of an infection, such as meningitis, a head injury, a drowning accident, or poisoning.
-When damage does happen, it will do so soon after the birth.
-Later on in life the human brain is much more resilient and can withstand far more damage.
+A small proportion of cases happen because of damage after birth.
+This can happen because of an infection such as meningitis, a head injury, a drowning accident, or poisoning.

 Ruling out other conditions

-Other conditions may have similar symptoms and need to be ruled out, such as a tumor or muscular dystrophy.
-The following tests will help the doctors carry out their diagnosis:
+Other conditions with similar symptoms may need to be ruled out, such as a tumor or muscular dystrophy.

 - Blood tests